 The first Marine Life Conservation District in Hawaii, Hanauma Bay is a circular-shaped bay filled with an assortment of coral and marine life, some of which can only be found in Hawaii.
 The clear, shallow waters are perfect for a day of relaxed snorkeling and swimming, and a great place to capture close-up shots of Hawaii’s most interesting underwater species.

 Go early to avoid crowds, as this spot fills up quickly, and make sure to pay special attention to the steps taken to preserve the health of the surrounding marine life and reef system.
+This is one of the most beautiful beaches in the world!

 #5 Take an Aerial Tour